Arax Mansourian

 Arax Mansourian (Armenian; Արաքս Մանսուրյան, born August 1, 1946) is an Armenian soprano classical singer.
 Mansourian serves as Professor at the Yerevan Komitas State Conservatory since 2015.
 In 2015 she was awarded with the First Degree Medal of Armenia.
 In 2010 Mansourian was Awarded with the Medal of Komitas by the Ministry Of the Diaspora.

 Biography

 Arax Mansourian was born in Beirut, Lebanon.
 Her family moved to Armenia when Arax was still an infant.
 Growing up in Armenia.
 She studied at the Romanos Meliqyan college of music and later graduated from the Yerevan State Komitas Conservatory, where she was the only performer of modern classical atonal music.
-During her studies she participated in festivals throughout Russia and The Soviet Union.
-After graduation, she soon started to sing at the Yerevan State Opera.
+During her studies she participated in festivals throughout Russia and elsewhere in the Soviet Union.
+Soon after graduation, she started to sing at the Yerevan State Opera.